mickey/checkzilla/README.md

 ## CheckZilla

 CheckZilla is a command line tool allowing you to check and be notified of outdated software.
-CheckZilla is extensible and already supports multiple "Checkers" (RubyGem, Pacman, Npm) and "Notifiers" (Console, Email, HipChat).
+CheckZilla is extensible and already supports multiple "Checkers" (RubyGem, Pacman, Npm) and "Notifiers" (Console, Email, HipChat, nottify-send).

 The main usage currently is to use it as a CRON notifying you everyday of new softwares updates.